This might be suprising for many users

 interfaces (APIs) with its

+IntelliCAD system.
 CAD users, applications and the application

 developers are respected as the nessecary unity which is nessecary for

-the success of the Bricscad CAD system, as well for the success of CAD
+the success of the BricsCAD CAD system, as well for the success of CAD

 users and application developers.

-With the decision, to restart the
+With their decision, to restart the

 to redefine the goals of V8 and to overcome old restrictions and